astronomer/airflow-guides/guides/logging.md

 Advanced configuration might necessitate the logging config class to be overwritten.
 To enable custom logging config a configuration file `~/airflow/config/log_config.py` has to be created in which modifications to `DEFAULT_LOGGING_CONFIG` are specified.
 You may need to do this if you want to, for example, add a custom handler.

-A step-by-step explanation on how to set up remote logging can be found in the in the section 'Remote Logging Example: Sending Task Logs to S3' below.
+Two step-by step explanations on how to configure logging can be found in the examples below.

 ## Logging Remotely